shulaoda/minipack/README.md

 # Minipack

-Minipack is a mini JS/TS bundler written in Rust intended to deeply learning and understanding [Rolldown](https://github.com/rolldown/rolldown).
+Minipack is based on [Rolldown](https://github.com/rolldown/rolldown), and is intended for personal learning purposes only.